-[BF] 607.4 Access and identification.
-Fire and smoke dampers shall be provided with an approved means of access, large enough to permit inspection and maintenance of the damper and its operating parts.
+[BF] 607.4.1 Access.
+Fire and smoke dampers shall be provided with an approved means of access that is large enough to permit inspection and maintenance of the damper and its operating parts.
+Dampers equipped with fusible links, internal operators or both shall be provided with an access door that is not less than 12 inches (305 mm) square or provided with a removable duct section.

+[BF] 607.4.1.1 Fire-resistance rating.
 The access shall not affect the integrity of fire-resistance-rated assemblies.
 The access openings shall not reduce the fire-resistance rating of the assembly.
-Access points shall be permanently identified on the exterior by a label having letters not less than 0.5 inch (12.7 mm) in height reading: FIRE/SMOKE DAMPER, SMOKE DAMPER or FIRE DAMPER.
 Access doors in ducts shall be tight fitting and suitable for the required duct construction.